mist-medical/MIST/README.md

 ## What's New
+* March 2024 - Simplify and decouple postprocessing from main MIST pipeline.
 * March 2024 - Support for using transfer learning with pretrained MIST models is now available.
 * March 2024 - Boundary-based loss functions are now available.
 * Feb.
 2024 - MIST is now available as PyPI package and as a Docker image on DockerHub.